Sirkastik/binge-flix/README.md

 1. Open the Chrome browser on your computer.
 2. Type `chrome://extensions` into the address bar and press Enter.
 This will open the Extensions page.
-3. Enable the "Developer mode" toggle switch located at the top-right corner of the page.
+3. Enable the `Developer mode` toggle switch located at the top-right corner of the page.
-4. Click on the "Load unpacked" button located at the top-left corner of the page.
+4. Click on the `Load unpacked` button located at the top-left corner of the page.
 This will open a file dialog.
-5. Navigate to the folder where you extracted the extension files and select the folder inside named dist.
+5. Navigate to the folder where you extracted the extension files and select the folder inside (named `dist`).
 6. Click the "Select Folder" button to load the extension into Chrome.
 7. Binge Flix should now be installed and ready to use.